 What Does the Panel Base Its Decision Upon?

 The Medical Malpractice Act allows evidence to be submitted to the panel in written form only.
 Evidence may include:

 - Results of lab tests

 How a Panel is Convened

 After the evidence has been provided to the panel, either party can request that the panel convenes at an agreed upon location at an agreed upon time.
 During this meeting, either party can ask panel members questions.
 The meeting itself is informal with the chair presiding over the meeting.

 Reaching a Panel Opinion

 The medical review panel is charged with rendering an opinion to determine if there is evidence to support the claim that the defendant(s) failed in their duty to provide an adequate standard of care.
 Within 180 days of selecting its final member, the panel will render its expert opinion in written form and signed by panel members.

 After the Opinion is Rendered

 Generally, the plaintiff of a medical malpractice claim must file his or her claim within two years of the malpractice incident.
-When a proposed complaint is filed with the Department of Insurance, the statue is tolled for 90 days after the panel has issued its opinion for the plaintiff to file his or her medical malpractice complaint.
-The plaintiff then needs to work with the malpractice lawyers to bring their medical malpractice suit to the court within that 90-day timeframe.
+But when a proposed complaint is filed with the Department of Insurance, the statue is tolled for 90 days after the panel has issued its opinion for the plaintiff to file his or her medical malpractice complaint.